brittpinder/ios-reference/other/networking/README.md

 ### 3. Configure the URLRequest

-This step is often not required, especially if you are making a simple GET request in which case a URLSession will automatically create a URLRequest for you under the hood.
+If you are making a simple GET request, you can often skip this step as URLSession will automatically create a URLRequest for you.
 However, if you need to make a different type of http request (ex: POST) or you need to specify any headers or body data, you will need to initialize a URLRequest manually:

 ```swift
 let request = URLRequest(url: url)